Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Quantifying inheritance

 \subsection{Inheritance test}

-The inheritance entropy of a lineage depends first of all on the specific arrangement of the inactive cells, but it also depends on their total number and on the overall size of the tree.
-Therefore, it is impossible to establish what are high or low values of $S$ on an absolute scale; but fortunately we do not need to know that, because we are not attempting to compare different biological lineages using $S$.
-Instead, we want to know how likely it is to obtain the same entropy as a specific biological lineage, in a tree where all potential inheritance relations between mother and daughters have been severed.
-In other words, we want to compute the P-value of the biological entropy we measure to the null case of a completely {\it non-hereditary} tree.
+The entropy of a lineage is designed to depend on the specific arrangement of the inactive cells, i.e. on their hereditary correlations.
+But $S$ also depends on the total number of inactive and missing cells, irrespective of their hereditary distribution, and on the overall size of the tree.
+Therefore, it is hard to establish the absolute degree of inheritance of a tree by simply measuring its entropy $S$.
+Instead, the correct way to proceed is to compare the entropy of a specific biological lineage to that of an ensemble of {\it non-hereditary} trees.

+We proceed as follows: the inheritance entropy is measured for a large number $\cal R$ of trees belonging to the non-hereditary (or null) ensemble, thus producing a non-hereditary probability distribution of $S$; the hereditary significance of the biological tree, namely its P-value, is given then by the fraction of non-hereditary trees that happen to have $S \leq S_\text{biological}$, namely by the probability that the null ensemble produces a tree with evidence of inheritance stronger than or equal to the biological one.
+The lowest P-value (highest significance) is $P< 1/\cal R$, which happens when none of the $\cal R$ non-hereditary trees has entropy smaller than the biological one.

+Such inheritance test requires the definition of an appropriate null ensemble of non-hereditary lineages.
+One way to proceed is to generate this ensemble by means of a non-hereditary null-model; given a biological lineage we want to test, the null model must be fitted to that lineage, which is generally feasible by using the maximum likelihood method, considering that the null model will not be overly complicated (otherwise it would hardly be a {\it null} model).
+This apparently straightforward procedure, though, is less trivial than it might seem: as we shall see in the next Section, the choice of the null model will not be unequivocal.
+Moreover, we will discover that the null ensemble that is most effective to assess inheritance, i.e. the one with the highest sensitivity, is not generated by any specific null model.